-Undoubtedly, global warming earned the recognition of being the leading evil of all externalities in the sense that it affects everyone and everything existing on the planet.
-That is why the decade of the 1940s is often marked as the beginning of the "Anthropocene", a new geological era in human history, because of the "Great Acceleration," which signifies the steeper rise in most of the climatic variables since World War II (WW-2) (Baldwin et al., 2020).
+Undoubtedly global warming earned the recognition of being the leading evil of all externalities in the sense that it affects everyone and everything existing on the planet.
+That is why the decade the 1940s is often marked as the beginning of the "Anthropocene", a new geological era in human history, because of the "Great Acceleration" which signifies the steeper rise in most of the climatic variables since World War two (WW-2) ( Baldwin et al., 2020).
 The main feature of this anthropogenic epoch is that human dominance is becoming more destructive to nature and the beings around it.
-Moreover, the special feature of climate change is that it is as global as it is longlasting.
+Moreover, the special feature of climate change is that it is as global as longlasting.
 So, it is often hard to capture its impact on only a particular country or region.
 Yet attempts were made to take appropriate measures to tackle the various types of crises stemming from anthropogenic climate change in coastal countries like India, Bangladesh, and the Maldives.
-Though developing nations like South Asia contribute less to global greenhouse gas emissions, they suffer greatly from the consequences (Metcalfe, 2003).
-A recent study reveals that Bangladesh is going to be the victim of recurring floods and cyclones because of climate change's frequent cyclonic activity in the Bay of Bengal and the increased melting of the Himalayan snowpack (Jenkins, different sorts of associations with other socio-economic variables.
-Being one of the most vulnerable regions to climate change, South Asia is frequently threatened and hurt by intense floods, droughts, storms, acute salinity, and tropical cyclones.
+Though developing nations like South Asian ones contribute less to global greenhouse gas emissions, it receives much suffering from the consequence (Metcalfe, 2003).
+A recent study reveals that Bangladesh is going to be the victim of recurring floods and cyclones because of climate change's frequent cyclonic activity in the Bay of Bengal and the increased melting of the Himalayan snowpack (Gakpey, 2022).

+To make an inclusive society, necessary steps should be taken because the poorest people in the society have to bear the burden of climate change which in turn, intensifies regional and global inequality.
+From that perspective, to fulfil the various targets of Sustainable Development Goals (SDGs), climate change deserves more in-depth and empirical investigation which will try to figure out its different sorts of associations with other socio-economic variables.
+Being one of the most vulnerable regions to climate change, South Asia is frequently threatened and hurt by intense floods, droughts, storms, acute salinity and tropical cyclones.
 A recent study shows that Bangladesh is now confronting the high frequency of tropical cyclones more than five times (Haque et al., 2016).
-Due to the lethal impacts of extreme weather events like floods and cyclones, South Asia is becoming a regional hub of climate refugees through forced displacement and migration.
-Consequently, urban poverty and pollution are being heightened, with a subsequent decrease in the quality of life in urban society.
-In addition to its economic costs, various types of sociopolitical consequences are being felt to a greater extent in the coastal region.
-For instance, those who migrated from the immediate disaster-torn area to a suburban or urban city are being convicted of no crime.
+Due to the lethal impacts of extreme weather events like floods and cyclones, South Asia is becoming a regional hub of climate refugees displacement through forced and migration.
+Consequently, urban poverty and pollution are being heightened with a subsequent decrease in the quality of life around urban society.
+In addition to its economic costs, various types of socio-political consequences are being felt to a greater extent in the coastal region.
+For instance, those who migrated from the immediate disaster-torn area to suburban or near an urban city, are being convicted of no crime.
 Hence, judicial rights are being violated by the so-called refugees (Ahsan, 2019).